Mean-field Variational Inference via Wasserstein Gradient Flow: Preliminary Results and Problem Formulation

 \subsection{Mean-field variational inference}

-Let us begin with a generic mean-field (MF) variational inference for probabilistic modeling, and then consider its specialization to a commonly encountered class of Bayesian latent variable models as the main focus of this work.
-A generic probabilistic model consists of a collection of observed variables $X\in\m X$ and a collection of hidden variable $Z\in\m Z$, where $Z$ may contain model parameters and latent variables as its components in a Bayesian setting.
+A generic probabilistic model consists of a collection of observed variables $X\in\m X$ and a collection of hidden variables $Z\in\m Z$, where $Z$ may contain model parameters and latent variables as its components in a Bayesian setting.
 The goal is to (approximately) learn the posterior distribution $p(Z\,|\,X)=p(X,\,Z)/p(X)$ of the hidden variables given the observed ones.
 In a typical problem setting, the joint distribution $p(X,Z)$ is only known up to a constant; therefore, the exact computation of $p(Z\,|\,X)$ is intractable due to the high-dimensional integral involved in computing the normalization constant.

 A generic variational inference (VI) approaches this task by turning the integration problem into an optimization one as below,

 where $\Gamma$ is an user-specified distribution family over the hidden variable space $\m Z$, called the variational family.
 In another word, VI uses a closest member (relative to KL divergence) in the variational family $\Gamma$ to approximate the target posterior.
 The KL divergence is used as the discrepancy measure for two reasons: 1.~it can be computed up to a constant without the knowledge of the normalization constant in the posterior; 2.~it captures the information geometry in the statistical models.